qaz957/Predicting_AQI_with_Economics/README.md

 ### Questions to answer:

-Can we determine the Air Quality of a U.S. county based on the industry employment percentages?
+Can the Air Quality of a U.S. county be determined based on the industry employment percentages? (in the years 2010, 2015, 2019)

 What are the limitations of decision tree modelling for determining trends and predictive analytics?